 Utilizing a Doing Good grant, The Pauli Murray Center, Lyon Park Neighborhood, and West End Neighborhood collected oral histories to save and protect the history of historically marginalized neighbors.

-The application for this grant closed January 30, 2022.
+This grant application is open September 2, 2022- January 31, 2023.
 Neighborhood funds are intended to support the Duke-Durham Neighborhood Partnership (DDNP) neighborhood associations by improving quality of life through a focus on affordable housing and economic development.